 Phylum Porifera are the lowest multicellular animals belonging to the kingdom Animalia.

 The word “Porifera” mainly refers to the pore bearers or pore bearing species.
-Based on the embryological studies, sponges are prooved as animals and are classified into a separate Phylum in the animals
+Based on the embryological studies, sponges are proved as animals and are classified into a separate Phylum in animals.

 This phylum includes about 5000 species.
 Poriferans are pore-bearing first multicellular animals.
 The pores are known as Ostia.

 The poriferans have a spongy appearance and are therefore called sponges.
 They are attached to the substratum and do not move.
 They have the ability to absorb and withhold fluids.